mk-fg/python-libraptorq/README.rst

 It's a regular package for Python 2.7 (not 3.X).

-It uses and needs CFFI_ and libRaptorQ_ installed on the system.
+It uses and needs CFFI_ (can/should be installed by pip_) and libRaptorQ_
+installed on the system.

 Using pip_ is the best way::